holochain/docs-pages/src/pages/get-started/index.md

 ```
 :::

-!!! details Hashes and other identifiers
+!!! dig-deeper Hashes and other identifiers

 There are two kinds of unique identifiers or 'addresses' in Holochain: **hashes** for data and **public keys** for agents.